COVID-19 (Novel Coronavirus)

 You will not be able to live on campus.

-Campus life will differ dramatically from students’ typical experiences.
+Campus life differs dramatically from students’ typical experiences.
 Students may not enter residence halls or rooms in which they do not live; students must maintain physical distance and wear masks at all times (indoors and out) unless in a room by themselves.
-Student organizations will be permitted to have in-person meetings, but must submit detailed event plans (including risk-mitigation measures) for each of them as part of securing permission to use campus spaces.
+Student organizations are permitted to have in-person meetings, but must submit detailed event plans (including risk-mitigation measures) for each of them as part of securing permission to use campus spaces.
 Fall varsity athletics are canceled, as are winter ones through the end of the calendar year.
-Dining halls will serve grab-and-go meals, and also enforce physical distancing indoors.
+Dining halls serve grab-and-go meals, and also enforce physical distancing indoors.

 Yes.
 Any university-recognized chapter must abide by this policy in terms of (a) ensuring each student lives in a single room, and (b) only allowing students in approved categories to reside in that house or building.

 Yes, our policies regarding students living off campus—other than those living in privately owned Greek houses—has not changed.
 That said, local landlords are aware of this change in the university’s on-campus housing policy, and we expect they will be vigilant about tenant compliance with occupancy limits.

 The configuration of students’ current residences does not affect eligibility for on-campus housing, as those spaces will be used to accommodate students who qualify for housing under the new model described in the message from the president and provost.